Badzoneyv4n/NewsTrading/README.md

-# NewsTrading
+# NewsTrading Expert Advisor

-//Simple forex news trading Expert Advisor made with mql5
+Here you will find a simple forex news trading Expert Advisor made with mql5 and mql4.
+This EAs help you catch the volatility by placing pending orders (Buy & Sell) at the same time before the real news comes out.

+To understand how they work suppose at 15:30 Local time ,the Fed will release their interest rate , usually at this time the market will be volatile.

+The EA will help you to send orders before 15:30.
+10 seconds before is best so that your orders won't be triggered before the release of the news.
+At 15:29:50 pending orders (Buy and Sell Stop orders) will be send so that at 15:30:00 the volatility will hit our entry and gives us profit 🤑🤑🤑.

-requirements : MT5 for windows / mac / linux and a broker which accept Experts Advisors
+requirements : MT5/MT4 for windows / mac / linux and a broker which accept Experts Advisors.

-  Download this 2 files, navigate to your download folder then copy those 2 files.
+Download 2 files of the same type (mq4&ex4 or mq5&ex5), navigate to your download folder then copy those 2 files.
+  Open MT5/MT4, click on

+MT5 : file >> Open Data Folder >> MQL 5 >> Experts then paste the 2 files.

-  Open MT5, click on file >> Open Data Folder >> MQL 5 >> Experts then paste the 2 files
+MT4 : file >> Open Data Folder >> MQL 5 >> Experts then paste the 2 files.

 1.Trade based on the specified time